shashikant884/youtube/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+Redux Toolkit
+Setup:
+Store is created using configureStore.
+Slice (appSlice) contains:
+isMenuOpen (menu open/close state) toggleMenu reducer to toggle the state.

+Hooks You Use:
+useDispatch() To dispatch actions like toggleMenu() useSelector() To read state like state.app.isMenuOpen

+Redux Toolkit with a slice to manage isMenuOpen state, and in components, you're using useSelector() to read the state and useDispatch() to toggle it.